WHY ARE WE CALLED MADRIGAL COMMUNICATIONS?

 I was really quite happy with madrigal because I listen to a lot of early music (and I did know that most people wouldn’t know what it was).

 A madrigal is a secular song popular before and during the renaissance, often about love.
 So although music at the time was dominated by the patronage of the church, madrigals were the pop music of their day.
-The experts suggest that Italian madrigals are more beautiful than the English ones but I am more inclined to the English ones (as I can understand the words).
+The experts suggest the Italian version is more beautiful than the English ones.
+I am more inclined to the English ones, as I can understand the words.

 There are a few on Youtube (they are very short).
 Perhaps my favourite …